Caroline Voaden: Political career

 Voaden joined the Liberal Democrats the day after the Brexit referendum in 2016, seeking to oppose Brexit and campaign for a second referendum on EU membership.

 European Parliament

 In 2019, Voaden was elected as Member of the European Parliament for the South West of England constituency, having campaigned on a platform of stopping Brexit and fighting climate change.

 She sat as a full member of the European Parliament Committee on the Environment, Public Health and Food Safety, a substitute member of the Committee on Transport and Tourism and the Vice-President of the European Parliament's delegation for relations with the Arabian Peninsula.

-Following criticism of BBC television's Question Time for having never featured a pro-Remain MEP, Voaden was the first pro-European MEP to feature, in October 2019.
+Voaden featured on BBC television's Question Time in October 2019.

 In November 2019, Catherine Bearder announced, that she would be stepping down as the leader of the Liberal Democrats in the European Parliament.
 Voaden was subsequently elected as the leader of the European party.

 She was a member of the Renew Europe group in the European Parliament.
 Her name was removed after Brexit.